 Absolute sea-level rise calculated from satellites also includes adjustments to account for the large-scale vertical movement of the Earth’s crust and ocean floor (e.g., from past glacial loading during the Ice Age) and changes in gravity by the GRACE satellite (e.g. redistribution of ice and water masses on the Earth from melting glaciers and ice sheets).

-The main contributors to the global rise in sea level since the mid-1800s are:
+The main contributors to the global rise in sea level since the 1900 are:

-Warming of ocean waters mostly in the upper 0–2000 metre depth layer.
+- Warming of ocean waters mostly in the upper 0 to 2000 metre depth layer.
 As the ocean warms the seawater expands in volume.
 Most of the increased seawater volume occurs as an increase in the level of the ocean, as the world’s shorelines constrain the ocean boundaries.
 The thermal contribution varies substantially in different ocean regions and is strongly influenced by El Niño/La Niña and longer climate cycles.

 Local SLR (also called relative SLR) is also affected by the vertical land movement.
 This is influenced by various natural or human factors, such as:

-The Diagram shows the effect of land subsidence relative to sea-level rise.
+The diagram below shows the effect of land subsidence relative to sea-level rise.
 It is this relative sea-level rise that has to be adapted to locally or regionally.
 Conversely, uplift of the land mass reduces the coastal impact of rising ocean levels.

 Global average projections